Moon Bay Chinese Cuisine

 How It Compares

 Against Hong Kong's broader fine dining field, Moon Bay occupies a specific niche: a credentialed Cantonese room that is easier to book than the city's most decorated Chinese restaurants and better positioned for groups than the city's more intimate tasting-menu rooms.
-The Chairman at $$ is the value play for Cantonese cooking, with a smaller, more personal room and a strong local following , if budget is the priority, book there instead.
-Moon Bay trades on polish, scale, and location in a way The Chairman does not.
+The Chairman at $$ is the value play for Cantonese cooking, with a smaller, more personal room and a strong local following, if budget is the priority, book there instead.
+Moon Bay trades on polish, scale, location in a way The Chairman does not.

-For the special-occasion diner weighing non-Cantonese options at a similar or higher spend, Ta Vie and Vea (both $$$$) offer innovative tasting menus at the leading of the Hong Kong market, but they are a different format entirely and harder to book.
+For the special-occasion diner weighing non-Cantonese options at a similar or higher spend, Ta Vie and Vea (both $$$$) offer innovative tasting menus at the top of the Hong Kong market, but they are a different format entirely and harder to book.
 8½ Otto e Mezzo Bombana ($$$$) is the call for Italian at the same prestige level.
 Feuille ($$$) covers contemporary French.
 None of them are direct substitutes for Cantonese cooking, so if the cuisine is the point, Moon Bay stays on the shortlist.

 Within the Cantonese tier, Lung King Heen and Lai Ching Heen carry more institutional weight and will impress a guest who recognises those names.
 If impressing someone who knows the city's dining hierarchy matters, those are the safe choices.
 If you want a strong Cantonese meal in Wan Chai without the booking friction or the maximum price premium, Moon Bay is the practical decision.